Major League Baseball All-Star Game: All-Star Game scheduling

 The game was played at night for the first time in 1942, at the Polo Grounds, located in New York City.
-Since 1970 every All-Star Game has been played under the lights, though when held at venues near enough to the west coast, the game starts in daylight in the late afternoon.
+Since 1970, every All-Star Game has been played under the lights, though when held at venues near enough to the west coast, the game starts in daylight in the late afternoon.

 Twice, the MLB All-Star Game has been deferred because of travel restrictions.
 In 1945, severe wartime travel restrictions in effect led to the game scheduled to be played at Boston's Fenway Park being deferred to the next season.
 In 2020, severe pandemic restrictions for MLB teams, including prohibiting teams from playing outside their divisions, the game scheduled to be played at Los Angeles' Dodger Stadium was deferred to 2022.

 There were two All-Star Games played each season from 1959 through 1962.
-The second game was added to raise money for the MLB players' pension funds, as well as other causes.
-The experiment was later abandoned on the grounds that having two games watered down the appeal of the event.
+The second game was added to raise money for the MLB players' pension funds, as well as other causes, but the experiment was later abandoned on the grounds that having two games watered down the appeal of the event.

 In 1981, the game was moved from July to August, after the middle portion of the 1981 season, including the scheduled All-Star break, had been erased by the MLB players' strike.
 The game (in Cleveland) was moved from its original July date to August 9.
 The season would resume in a split season format, second-half regular-season play began the next afternoon with a game in Wrigley Field in Chicago.

-The 2021 All-Star Game was held in Denver, home of the NL's Colorado Rockies.
-MLB moved the 2021 game from Atlanta in response to a recently-passed Georgia election law, stating, "Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box."
+The 2021 All-Star Game was held in Denver, home of the NL's Colorado Rockies, as MLB moved the 2021 game from Atlanta in response to a recently passed Georgia election law, stating "Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box."